 What does an architect do?

-We cover this in greater detail here, and it can and will of course vary from firm to firm, as some will be more design focused and others more technical but:
+We cover the roles and responsibilities in detail here, and it can and will of course vary from firm to firm, as some will be more design focused and others more technical but:

 They can work on a variety of buildings; whether it is a new build, an extension, refurbishment (or both), or even the restoration and conservation of an old and/or grade I, II and II* listed buildings, there will always be an interest and specialty.